emrox/aoc-2022/README.md

 # aoc-2022

-Advent of Code 2022, with Python again
+Advent of Code 2022, with Ruby.

-All code should run with Python 3 without any external libs so far.
+All code should run with default Ruby 3